WFMacroplastics/WebfishingYapper/README.md

 ## Building Yapper

 We use NotNite's [manifestation](https://github.com/NotNite/manifestation) to package and test Yapper.
 It builds the C# dll and Godot .pck files and arranges folders to allow for easy distribution of mods.
 It can also optionally copy the built mod to your mods directory.
-Running manifestation is as simple as `manifestation ./manifestation.toml -copy`.
+Running manifestation is as simple as `manifestation ./manifestation.toml --copy`.
 For more info, check out manifestation's README.

 ## Credits